Delayed Rewards Calibration via Reward Empirical Sufficiency: Delayed Reward Calibration

 \subsection{The Labeling of ESCE}

-We implement ESCE training with binary classification and take individual RGB pixels of states as input.
-For the labeling process, we self-supervised this process to treat predefined environmental signals as classification labels.
+We implement the ESCE training with binary classification and take individual observation of states as inputs.
+For the labeling process, we self-supervised this process to treat newly-acquired environmental signals as classification labels.

-First, we cut a long sequence of episode into several rounds along with predefined environmental signals.
+First, we cut a long sequence of episode into several rounds along with instantly-acquired environmental signals.
 Later on, these environmental signals are adopted as the labels for the states within a round.
-Specifically, a newly received environmental signal is treated as the label for states starting from the last environmental signal until this one.
+Specifically, a newly received environmental signal is treated as the label for states starting from the lastly-received environmental signal until this one.
 The labeling procedure is shown in the Figure~\ref{fig:architecture}.
-We generalize predefined desired environmental signals as $R_\mathrm{positive}$, and all undesired environmental signals as $R_\mathrm{negative}$.
+We generalize desired environmental signals as $R_\mathrm{positive}$, and all undesired environmental signals as $R_\mathrm{negative}$.
 Accordingly, $R_\mathrm{positive}$ and $R_\mathrm{negative}$ pools are created for labeled images collection.

 As we adopt nearby environmental signals as labels, a potential problem to be solved is label ambiguity.
 For some states whose consequences are not determined, their labels may be different in different episodes, each beginning state for instance.
-As a result, the state vectors of two different labels might be densely mixed, and there might not be a clear boundary between them, which has significant difference towards normal supervised-learning scenarios.
+As a result, the state vectors of two different labels might be densely mixed, and there might not be a clear boundary between them, which has a significant difference towards normal supervised-learning scenarios.
 In order to resolve the label ambiguity issue, regarding Definition~\ref{definition:1}, ESD only contains states that lead to one particular environmental signal.
 It indicates that ESD should only include states with unique labels.
 Therefore, we formulate ESCE training as an purified training process to exclude state space with ambiguous labels.